mldelaney94/mldelaney94.github.io/_posts/2019-02-20-foreach-performance.markdown

 }
 ```

-Now will happen here?
+Now what will happen here?
 Note that x is now out of scope.
 It should not exist anymore after the function is finished calling.
 And yet it prints out 1.
 At this point an explanation I read online said it's "compiler magic".
 Infuriating.

 So something at this point must occur to save that variable in a safe reference.

 From the [C sharp language specification](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-334.pdf) 9.2.8 on delegate types:

 ```
 The closest equivalent of a delegate in C or C++ is a function pointer, but whereas a function pointer can only reference static functions, a delegate can reference both static and instance methods.
 In the latter case, the delegate stores not only a reference to the method's entry point, but also a reference to the object instance on which to invoke the method.